The Perfect 1-Day Simple Diabetic Menu: Reset Your Blood Sugar Today

 Ingredients:

-- 1/2 cup cooked steel-cut oats (or rolled oats)
+- 1/2 cup cooked steel-cut oats (or rolled oats – cook with water or unsweetened almond milk)

-- 1 tablespoon chia seeds (for Omega-3s and fiber)
+- 1 tablespoon chia seeds (for Omega-3s and an extra 5g fiber)

-- 1 hard-boiled egg on the side (for protein)
+- 1 hard-boiled egg on the side (for protein to stabilize morning glucose)

 The Choice: